 Line 2: Enter charitable contributions that were used to generate an Income Tax Education Credit, that are included in line 1, from Form 6310, line 3.
-Enter amount from Form 6310, line 3 that is subject to the 10% deduction limitation on column A and the amount subject to the 25% deduction on column B. The total of line 2 should not exceed \$2,000,000.
+The total of line 2 should not exceed \$2,000,000.

 Line 6: Enter the taxpayer's Alaska excess contribution carryover from prior years from line 18 of Form 6385 Tax Attribute Carryovers.
 Enter as a positive number.